The teampowering ARIES

 Hydrology Modeller & Remote Sensing Expert

-I am a Postdoctoral Researcher at BC3, with education background in Remote Sensing, GIS and Hydrology.
+I am a Hydrologist at BC3, with education background in Remote Sensing, GIS and Hydrology.
 I have trained in several MOOCs about ArcGIS real case applications offered by Esri.
 I have worked as an assistant at the Stockholm International Water Institute (SIWI) during the World Water Week (WWW), in Sweden.
 I have a great passion in working in environmental modelling and geo-spatial analysis.
 Currently, I work with hydrologic modelling of Water Strategy for Ecosystem Services in water supply and demand, spatial hydrologic process, sediment regulation and flood regulation.

 Natural Capital Accounting Specialist